simonperrier11/cppsynth/README.md

 The goal of this project was for me to learn about audio synthesis and digital signal processing, and to discover C++ and the JUCE framework.
 Making this project was mostly possible thanks to the excellent [_Creating Synthesizer Plug-Ins with C++ and JUCE_ book](https://www.theaudioprogrammer.com/synth-plugin-book) by Matthijs Hollemans (The Audio Programmer), as well as [various tutorials on sound synthesis](https://thewolfsound.com/sound-synthesis/) by Jan Wilczek (WolfSound).
 Big thanks!
 Other references are directly in the code as comments.

 The font used for the user interface is the [JetBrains Mono font](https://www.jetbrains.com/lp/mono/).

+## Remarks ✍️
+Since this project was done mostly as a learning exercice, this plugin is far from perfect, and there will be a lot of (maybe obvious and unnecessary) comments.
+Comments preceded by "LRN" are notes about C++/JUCE/audio programming concepts I learned while making this project.
+Feel free to clone or fork it, and make it better!